joepool/Hackintosh-HP-Z420-OpenCore/README.md

 USB3 - The Z420 uses a Texas Instruments USB 3 Controller which is unsupported in MacOS
 DRM - My GPU is incompatable so DRM will never work for me
 Proper Audio(AppleALC)/Internal Speaker.
 (Workaround is to use VooDooHDA)
+Sleep doesn't work - you need to disable it inside of macOS.
 If you have any other issues, feel free to open a GitHub issue and I will do my best to help!